Home » Main Dish » Brown Sugar Bourbon Pineapple Ham

 • Score the ham in a diamond pattern using a sharp knife making 1/4-inch deep cuts 3/4-inch apart.

-• Press a whole clove in the center of each diamond.
+• Press one whole clove into the center of each diamond.

-• Place cut side down (fat side up) into a 13 x 9-inch baking pan or similar.
+• Place the ham cut side down (fat side up) into a 13×9-inch baking pan or similar.
 Pour the pineapple juice around the ham.
-(You may use a baking rack fitted into the pan, if desired.)
+(You can use a baking rack fitted into the pan, if desired.)

-• In a small bowl, mix together the brown sugar, bourbon, preserves, butter, mustard and all-spice.
+• Glaze: In a small bowl mix together the brown sugar, bourbon, preserves, butter, mustard and allspice.
 Mix until fully combined.

 • Bake for 12-15 minutes per pound.
 Stop midway through baking, lift the foil and spoon 1/3 of the glaze over the ham then recover with foil.